MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/event-4199-windows-client-cannot-get-ip-address-dhcp-server.md

 ## ARP probe is detected as a duplicate IP address

-The cause might relate to a Layer 3 switch or router security feature called "IP Device Tracking".
+The cause might be related to a Layer 3 switch or a router security feature called "IP Device Tracking."
 If the switch or router sends out an address resolution protocol (ARP) probe for the client while the Windows client is in the duplicate address detection (DAD) phase, the client detects the probe as a duplicate IP address and declines the IP address offered by the DHCP server.

 > [!NOTE]
-> Windows DHCP clients that obtain an IP address use a gratuitous ARP request to perform a client-based conflict detection before completing configuration and using the server offered IP address.
+> Windows DHCP clients that obtain an IP address use a gratuitous ARP request to perform a client-based conflict detection before completing configuration and using the server-offered IP address.

-## Deactivate IP Device Tracking feature or delay sending ARP probe requests
+## Deactivate the IP Device Tracking feature or delay sending ARP probe requests

 To resolve this issue, deactivate the IP Device Tracking feature on the Layer 3 switch or router, or delay sending ARP probe requests.